 Around 26% of table wines are consumed by African Americans, according to a study by researchers at Purdue University.
-If in the past, the typical wine consumer was white and middle-aged, today, the growth of the African-American population and its increased interest in
+If in the past, the typical wine consumer was white and middle-aged, today, the growth of the African-American population and its increased interest in wine means that a good bottle is often a component of an elegant or romantic meal.
+If you have planned a date with a special someone or you are visiting a fine dining restaurant with friends, how can you ensure that everyone at the table enjoys the perfect bottle of wine?

 Research into Local Wines

-The idea of ‘zero kilometre cuisine’ has taken hold of the culinary industry on a global scale.
+The idea of ‘zero kilometer cuisine’ has taken hold of the culinary industry on a global scale.
 Sustainability is increasingly becoming a core value that shapes customers’ purchasing decisions.
 Sustainable and local wines are therefore enjoying a big boom.
 Find out what locally made bottles have won prizes and read up on wine rating systems.
 Wine Spectator magazine is considered to be the ultimate ‘wine bible’ and it rates wines based on a 100-point system.
 Ensure the bottle you choose has a 85-89 (very good) rating if you want to ensure quality and flavor is top-level.

 Hone the Skill of Wine Pairing